Services

 God willing, the Divine Liturgy is served each Sunday at 10.30 am, preceded by the Third and Sixth Hours at 10.10 am.

 The service of Vespers is sung on most Saturdays at 7 pm.
 Particularly if you are travelling from a distance, please check before leaving home to see whether Vespers will be served; very occasionally, it is necessary for Vespers to be cancelled at short notice.
-The service may be Great Vespers, sung in full with a choir, or Reader’s Vespers, sung by one or two people at the Choirdesk.
+The service will usually be Great Vespers, sung in full with a choir, but on occasions Reader’s Vespers (sung by one or two people at the Choirdesk) may be sung instead.
 Great Vespers lasts around 45 minutes.
 Reader’s Vespers lasts around 30 minutes, because the litanies are not sung.

 Service sheets containing the readings and hymns for Services, together with sheet music for some of the variable parts, are provided below.